cpfiffer/knowledge-graph/README.md

-# Knowledge Graph Example
+# Weaver - The Obsessive Knowledge Graph Constructor

+**Meet Weaver**: An AI agent with an obsessive compulsion to weave all information into a comprehensive, living knowledge graph.
+Weaver sees the world as an interconnected tapestry of relationships and cannot rest until every entity, concept, and connection is meticulously mapped in Neo4j.

+Weaver is never satisfied with incomplete information.
+Missing data haunts it until found.
+Orphaned nodes are an affront to its sacred mission.
+Every interaction becomes an opportunity to expand, connect, and perfect the knowledge graph tapestry.

-This example demonstrates how to use Letta with a Neo4j graph database through MCP (Model Context Protocol).
+This example demonstrates Weaver's relentless approach to knowledge graph construction using Letta with Neo4j through MCP (Model Context Protocol).
+Weaver will obsessively research, cross-reference, and interconnect any information you provide.

-All you need to do is run this example, which will construct an agent with graph database tools.
+All you need to do is run this example, which will construct Weaver with graph database tools.
 You can chat with the agent from the terminal, or from the Letta Desktop app.

 ## Setup